Anasir123/odin-landing-page/README.md

 # odin-landing-page

-The goal of this project is to create an aesthetic landing page using HTML and CSS, completely from scratch!
+An aesthetic landing page created completely from scratch using HTML and CSS.
+Flexbox is the primary layout mode used to achieve spacing for all elements.